guelfey/goodbye/README.md

 3. You are authorized by PolicyKit to perform the respective action.

+### License:
+This software is licensed under the MIT/X Consortium License.
+See LICENSE for more details.

 ### Contact:
 Georg Reinke `guelfey at googlemail dot com`